microsoft/msagljs/website/docs/api.md

 #### Calling MDS

-Use
+Calling
 ```ts
 function layoutGraphWithMds(geomGraph: GeomGraph, cancelToken: CancelToken = null).
 ```

-This will create default 'MDSLayoutSettings'.
+will create default 'MDSLayoutSettings' and calculate the layout.
 If the graph has several thousands node then the default settings might cause a slow run.
 Instead, create MDSLayoutSettings yourself and set IterationsWithMajorization to zero, to speed up.